eea/eea.insitu.policy/README.rst

 How to contribute
 =================
-See the `contribution guidelines (CONTRIBUTING.md) <https://github.com/eea/eea.website.policy/blob/master/CONTRIBUTING.md>`_.
+See the `contribution guidelines (CONTRIBUTING.md) <https://github.com/eea/eea.insitu.policy/blob/master/CONTRIBUTING.md>`_.

 Copyright and license
 =====================

-eea.website.policy (the Original Code) is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation;
+eea.insitu.policy (the Original Code) is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation;
 either version 2 of the License, or (at your option) any later version.